AxelRhul/AxelRhul/README.md

 ## About Me

-My name is Axel RHUL, a 20-year-old student passionate about computer science.
+My name is Axel RHUL, i'm a 20-year-old student passionate about computer science.
 Currently, I'm in an apprenticeship program, studying computer science at ESPI, while working at Creatis Web Art.

 ## My Skills